Glossary of washable diapers

 B - Booster

-Extra absorbent added inside a diaper to increase its absorbency, ideal for nighttime or naps.
+Extra absorbent material added inside a diaper to increase its absorbency, ideal for nighttime or naps.

 C - Layer